 - A folder named “util” which comprises a DTD file and a style sheet to verify that the XML file is syntactically correct, and to visualize it.

 A collection of electronic documents compiled by a pharmaceutical company or its agent in compliance with European legislation and guidelines in order to seek a marketing authorization or any amendments thereof.
-An eCTD application may comprise a number of regulatory activities.
+An eCTD software may comprise a number of regulatory activities.

 In the EU an eCTD application may comprise several dosage forms and strengths, all under one invented product name.
 This is understood to be equivalent to a Global Marketing Authorization according to Art.
 6 para 2 Dir.
 2001/83/EC as amended.
 Some review tools describe such a collection as a application (a term which will not be used in this document).

 These XML files (index.xml, us- regional.xml) are the main metadata files provided as part of an eCTD dossier, in addition to dossier documents.
 They contain for each document information such as title, subject (described by the title given in the table of contents for this document), relationship with other documents, version information , location, submission.

 Submission in which the CTD information provided in support of the application is submitted in electronic form in accordance with the harmonized European recommendations for file formats and tables of contents.

 This authority delivers marketing authorizations (MA) for medicines and health products for the European territory, for centralized procedures.